There’s one way to increase your chances of maxing out the sale price of your home: Look as good as your comps.

 There are typically five basic things you need to do to get top dollar:

 1. Paint.
 There are two parts to this: Paint, and do so in neutral tones.
-Buyers don’t want to be distracted by crazy-ass colors on the walls and schemes that are overly personal.
+Buyers don’t want to be distracted by a patchwork of colors on the walls and schemes that are overly personal.
 Stick with whites and greys.
 You can often get away with painting the walls and baseboards and skipping the ceilings if they look presentable.
 Don’t force your painter to match colors.
 If your walls haven’t been painted in several years, they’ll be impossible to match and the result will be patchy.

-4. Fix stuff.
-Buyers can’t help but notice things that may be in disrepair—oven burners that won’t light, an electric heater that doesn’t operate, tub grout that sorely needs to be replaced.
+3. Fix stuff.
+Buyers can’t help but notice little things that may be in disrepair—oven burners that won’t light, an electric heater that doesn’t operate, tub grout that sorely needs to be replaced.
 Fix these basic things.
 You don’t want to leave buyers wondering what other, more substantial deferred maintenance might be in store for them.